 (b) On or after July 1, 1949, it shall be unlawful for any person to sell or offer for sale any new motor vehicle, excepting motorcycles, motor scooters, and bicycles with motor attached, unless it is equipped with turn signals meeting the requirements of this chapter.

-(a) When a vehicle is equipped with stop lamps or signal lamps, such lamps shall at all times be maintained in good working condition.
+(a) When a vehicle is equipped with stop lamps or signal lamps, the lamps must at all times be maintained in good working condition.

-(c) All mechanical signal devices shall be self-illumined when in use at the times when lighted lamps on vehicles are required.
+(b) All mechanical signal devices must be self-illumined when in use at the times when lighted lamps on vehicles are required.

 On a vehicle that must be equipped with a single center high-mounted stop lamp under federal motor vehicle safety standards, and on any other vehicle equipped with a similar stop lamp, a person may not alter the stop lamp by the addition of an overlay or other device, or install a replacement lens, if the alteration or installation alters or obscures any portion of the lamp or affects the intensity of light emitted.